Einojuhani Rautavaara

 Einojuhani Rautavaara (/fi/; 9 October 1928 – 27 July 2016) was a Finnish composer of classical music.
 Among the most notable Finnish composers since Jean Sibelius (1865–1957), Rautavaara wrote a great number of works spanning various styles.
 These include eight symphonies, nine operas and fifteen concertos, as well as numerous vocal and chamber works.
 Having written early works using 12-tone serial techniques, his later music may be described as neo-romantic and mystical.
 His major works include his first piano concerto (1969), Cantus Arcticus (1972) and his seventh symphony, Angel of Light (1994).

 Life

 Rautavaara was born in Helsinki in 1928.
-His father Eino Alfred Rautavaara (né Jernberg; 1876–1939; he changed his last name in 1901) was an opera singer and cantor, and his mother Elsa Katariina Rautavaara (née Teräskeli; originally Träskelin) (1898–1944) was a doctor.
+His father Eino Alfred Rautavaara (né Jernberg; 1876–1939; he Finnicized his last name in 1901) was an opera singer and cantor, and his mother Elsa Katariina Rautavaara (née Teräskeli; originally Träskelin) (1898–1944) was a doctor.
 His early childhood was molded by the musicianship of his father, and at the encouragement of his mother, Einojuhani began to casually learn piano when he was young.
-His father died when Einojuhani was 10 years old, with his mother dying less than 6 years later.
+His father died when Einojuhani was ten years old, with his mother dying less than six years later.
 He went to live with his aunt Hilja Helena Teräskeli (1893–1958) in the city of Turku, where he began taking formal piano lessons at the age of 17.